Acacia hispidula is an erect or spreading shrub to 2 m tall.

 It has a disjunct distribution; in the south of NSW, it is found in coastal localities north from Nowra and is especially common in the Sydney region; then it is found further north from Coffs Harbour and inland as far as Brisbane in QLD.

-Its habitat is chiefly dry sclerophyll woodland and forest communities.
+Its habitat is chiefly dry sclerophyll woodland and forest communities on sandy soils.

-The phyllodes are to 3 cm long and to 1 cm wide with a curved elliptic shape.
-They have a hispid / rough to sometimes smooth texture (depending on the presence of tubercle-based hairs).
+The phyllodes are to 3 cm long and to 1 cm wide with a curved-elliptic shape.
+They have a hispid / rough to sometimes smooth texture (depending on the presence of tubercle-based hairs); mid to dark green in colour.

 Flowers are produced in globular heads, to 8 mm in diameter, with each head having up to 20 flowers.
 Heads are produced in solitude in leaf axils, yellow to almost white in colour, January to April and often through the year.